-Adderall and Vyvanse are psychostimulant prescription drugs used to treat attention deficit hyperactivity disorder (ADHD).
-While Adderall is sometimes more effective of the two, Vyvanse is considered less addictive.
-Adderall is a combination of dextroamphetamine and amphetamine; the active ingredient in Vyvanse is lisdexamfetamine.
+Adderall and Vyvanse are prescription psychostimulant drugs used to treat attention deficit hyperactivity disorder (ADHD).
+While Adderall is sometimes the more effective of the two, Vyvanse is considered less addictive.
+Adderall is a combination of dextroamphetamine and amphetamine; in Vyvanse, the active ingredient is lisdexamfetamine.

-Both Adderall and Vyvanse increase the amount of dopamine and norepinephrine between synapses in the brain.
+Both Adderall and Vyvanse increase the amount of dopamine and norepinephrine between synapses in the brain, which is useful for several medical conditions.

 Vyvanse is a single capsule taken once in the morning, with or without food.
 It can either be swallowed whole or opened and sprinkled into water.
 The recommended starting dose is 30 mg a day, but this may be increased by increments of 10 mg or 20 mg a week up to a maximum of 70 mg a day.